How I made my own VPN server in 15 minutes

 Setting up your own VPN server

-As Woz commented on my previous VPN article before the Senate and Congress debacle, you could be running your own VPN server:
+As Woz commented on my previous VPN article before the Senate debacle, you could be running your own VPN server:

 But if you can’t trust your home connection or you have a slow upload speed on your home connection, it’s not really practical.